lvoinea/water_station/README.md

-# water_station
+# Water Station
-An Arduino power robot for giving water to plants
+An Arduino power robot for giving water to plants.